ashutosh771/shortlink-scanner/README.md

 ### Introduction

 ShortLink-Scanner is a powerful tool designed for expanding and analyzing shortened URLs.
-It provides insights into the final destination of shortened links, filters URLs with parameters, and 200 HTTP response code.
+It provides insights into the final destination of shortened links, filters URLs with parameters, and specific HTTP response codes.

 ### Features
 <br>